 T: American consultant in a hospital -Trumpist, supremacist, racist with rambling, drug-addled (or just plain weird) diatribes on his support of the local strip joints and prostitutes.
 Oh and how Mila Kunis is White enough to be hawt (no, her East European ancestry has no thread of Judaism no, he’d made sure of it on Stormfront).
 And wants to find where she lives and how he’d be able to show her a good time as an older man wining and dining her, and she’d be afrenzy at his compliments and displays of wealth (because she can’t have that right?) and we’d all be jealous ha!
 Took a week off work during the election to ‘drink our tears’ over the coming Trump win.

 U: Loveliest, inclusive, accepting Brazilian woman, of Filipino heritage.
 Very kind to all, and the ambassador’s wife at the ball, pretty much everyone loves her to bits.
-Don’t think she actually contributes anything on urban discussions come to think of it.
+Don’t think she actually contributes anything on urban discussions come to think of it, she just floats around being gentle and supportive.

-V: Filipino guy who posts endless articles on the Philippines at every drop of a panama hat, as we are of course all dying to know the detailed history of last Royal Family of Luzon when talking about mass transit sytems.
-Is obsessed by how much Spanish lineage, history and culture there is in every aspect of the country, and trying very, very hard to convince everyone it is a White country of mestizos.
+V: Filipino guy who posts endless articles on the Philippines at every drop of a panama hat, as we are of course all dying to know the detailed history of the last Royal Family of Luzon when talking about mass transit sytems.
+Is obsessed by how much Spanish lineage, history and culture there is in every aspect of the country, and trying very, very hard to convince everyone it is a White country of mestizos, and thus highly cultured, respectable and relevant.
 Is under the impression we walk around all day thinking about the Philippines.

 W: Hong Kong supernerd who has written over 240,000 posts on every wheedling aspect of Chinese urban projects -and made any development in the region disappear under an avalanche of smalltown newstories.
 On councils appointing a new secretary, the wonders of legislature by-law changes in Fuzhou, new rubbish collection routines, tax bracket amendments, that someone planted a tree, a sewage pipe got a new turn and that big vote on whether a stretch of highway to Shitzou village should be expanded.
 Single-handedly vanquished all forum visitors to the region with adversely the most development.
 Very much on the spectrum.